 Searching for Dream Street - Aliquippa

-Aliquippa head coach Mike Zmijanac watches over his team during warmups before their homecoming game.
+Aliquippa head coach Mike Zmijanac works with his team in preparation for their upcoming homecoming game.

 Zmijanac has never played a down of organized football but he is the winningest coach of what is said to be the best high school program in the region.